Overcoming the Challenges of Malicious Parent Syndrome

 What is Malicious Parent Syndrome?

-Malicious Parent Syndrome is a term coined by Dr. Ira Turkat to describe a pattern of behavior that arises in divorce or separation, where one parent attempts to punish the other parent, often at the expense of their child or children.
+Malicious Parent Syndrome is a term coined by Dr. Ira Turkat to describe a pattern of behavior exhibited by some divorcing or separated parents, involving attempts to punish the ex-spouse, often using the child as a tool to cause emotional harm.

 This syndrome is characterized by four major criteria: